 A key element of the ProGlo research programme is collaboration with important stakeholders in the study regions and at the national level, including local, state-level, national-level and international NGOs, civil society organisations, government bodies, local educational institutions, and other relevant organisations and key persons.

-In addition, linkages will also be developed with key stakeholders in the international and national-level policy arena, and with networks and associations of Indian diasporic communities involved in development activities in India.
+In addition, linkages will also be developed with key stakeholders in the international and national-level policy arena, and with networks and associations of Indian diasporic communities involved in developmental activities in India.

 To know more about each of our stakeholders, please click on their names.